-- 5.1 For all the relevant matters, the EIS must identify and describe the environmental values that must be protected.
-Environmental values are specified in the Environmental Protection Act 1994 (EP Act), the Environmental Protection Regulation 2008 (EP Regulation), environmental protection policies (EPPs) and relevant guidelines. - 5.2 The assessment should cover both the short and long terms and state whether any relevant direct and indirect impacts are likely to be irreversible.
-Also discuss scenarios of unknown, unpredictable impacts. - Provide all available baseline information relevant to the environmental risks of the project.
-Provide details about the quality of the information provided, in particular: the source of the information; how recent the information is; how the reliability of the information was tested; and any uncertainties in the information. - Provide detailed strategies in regard to all critical matters for the protection, or enhancement as desirable, of all relevant environmental values in terms of outcomes and possible conditions that can be measured and audited.
-In general, the preferred hierarchy for managing likely impacts is: (a) to avoid; (b) to minimise/mitigate; and (c) if necessary, and possible, to offset.
-Where relevant, strategies should be described in the context of EHP 'model conditions'. - Impact minimisation measures should include ongoing monitoring and proposals for an adaptive management approach, as relevant, based on monitoring.
-The proposed measures should give confidence that, based on current technologies, the impacts can be effectively minimised over the long-term. - 5.6 Present feasible alternatives of the project's configuration (including individual elements) that may improve environmental outcomes.
-Discuss the consequences of not proceeding with the project. - 5.7 Demonstrate how the construction, operation and decommissioning (to the extent known) of the project would meet all statutory and regulatory requirements of the State and that the intended outcomes are consistent with current state policies and guidelines.
+- 5.1.
+For all the relevant matters, the EIS must identify and describe the environmental values and ecological characteristics that must be protected.
+Environmental values are specified in the Environmental Protection Act 1994 (EP Act), the Environmental Protection Regulation 2008 (EP Regulation), environmental protection policies (EPPs) and relevant guidelines. - 5.2.
+The assessment should cover both the short and long terms and state whether any relevant impacts are likely to be irreversible.
+Also discuss scenarios of unknown, unpredictable impacts. - 5.3.
+Provide all available baseline information relevant to the environmental risks of the project.
+Provide details about the quality of the information provided, in particular: the source of the information; how recent the information is; how the reliability of the information was tested; and any uncertainties in the information. - 5.4.
+Provide detailed strategies in regard to all critical matters for the protection, or enhancement as desirable, of all relevant environmental values and ecological characteristics in terms of outcomes and possible conditions that can be measured and audited.
+In general, the preferred hierarchy for managing likely impacts is: (a) to avoid; (b) to minimise/mitigate; and (c) if necessary and possible, to offset. - 5.5.
+Impact minimisation measures should include ongoing monitoring and proposals for an adaptive management approach, as relevant, based on monitoring.
+The proposed measures should give confidence that, based on current technologies, the impacts can be effectively minimised over the long-term. - 5.6.
+Present feasible alternatives of the project's configuration (including individual elements) that may improve environmental outcomes.
+Discuss the consequences of not proceeding with the project. - 5.7.
+Demonstrate how the construction and operation (to the extent known) of the project would meet all statutory and regulatory requirements of the State and Commonwealth and that the intended outcomes are consistent with current state and Commonwealth policies and guidelines.